learn-co-students/houston-se-042020/32-functional-js/README.md

 mappedValues; // [2, 4, 6]
 ```

 JS allows us to combine imperative and declarative programming techniques.
 HTML, CSS, and RegEx can be thought of as declarative languages.
-For example, we're not concerned with how those p tags get on the page, we just say 'Hey Browser, makes this paragraph!'
+For example, we're not concerned with how those p tags get on the page, we just say 'Hey Browser, make this paragraph!'

 ### Function Composition
 If functions are composable, it means we can combine two or more functions to return a result.